 Censorship is a necessary tool for administrators for several reasons.
 For one, Politeia cannot host illegal content.
 For another, because the fee to submit a proposal is relatively low (0.1 DCR), there is a risk the system could be flooded with spam proposals that waste the time and attention of stakeholders.

 When a user registers, a cryptographic identity (pub/priv key pair) is created.
-This cryptographic identity is then used to create a “censorship record” for each user submission (proposal, comment, comment upvote/downvote).
-If a user’s submission is censored, they can use this censorship record to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.
+This cryptographic identity is then used to create a “censorship token” for each user submission (proposal, comment, comment upvote/downvote).
+If a user’s submission is censored, they can use this token to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.

 If a user’s proposal is censored, it will not appear publicly on Politeia, but will still be visible to the user and admins.
 The censored proposal will still appear on the user’s